At this stage of life, you are thinking about what you will do when you no longer go to a job every day and how you will live on a reduced income.

 We also assist with finding transportation to help people access habilitation and vocational resources.
 Developmental Disabilities offers a transportation service, as do some habilitation and vocational service providers.
 In addition, we have agreements with SCAT (Springfield City Area Transit), Clark County Jobs and Family Services’ WorkPlus program, Salvation Army’s Hand in Hand program, and other local transportation providers.
 Contact your SSA for assistance in arranging habilitation or vocational transportation.

 Eligibility for services is determined using guidelines established by the State of Ohio.
 More Information about Eligibility.

 If you or a family member is able to afford the care and services you need, you can pay for them yourself.

 Many services for adults are funded through Medicaid waivers.
 Waivers provide funding to people who would otherwise be in a nursing home in order for them to be able to live successfully in the community.
 There are many factors that determine eligibility for waivers, such as the type and extent of disability, the prognosis, and financial assets.
 Each waiver provides different types of services.
 More information about waivers.
 Currently, no waivers are available.

 In Clark County, 60% of funding for waivers is provided by the Federal government, and 40% is provided by the generosity of our community through the Developmental Disabilities of Clark County tax levy.

 When there is not enough funding available to meet the needs of those needing services, a person has the option of being placed on a waiting list.
-However, our Path Coordinators will try to find other ways to meet your needs.
+However, our SSAs will try to find other ways to meet your needs.

 The links below are for informational purposes, are not all-inclusive, and do not indicate endorsement by Developmental Disabilities of Clark County.